 The shift in American manufacturing to overseas markets after World War II placed pressure on textile manufacturing companies in Georgia and the textile industry in Chickamauga was no exception.
 In the years following World War II, Crystal Springs Bleachery was sold and changed names several times.
 Dan River Mills bought the company in 1969.

-After public outcry that the mill would be closed, three local entrepreneurs Frank Pierce, Stanley Cunningham, and Steve Travin purchased the mill from Dan River.
+After a public outcry that the mill would be closed, three local entrepreneurs Frank Pierce, Stanley Cunningham, and Steve Travin purchased the mill from Dan River.
 This eased fears in Chickamauga that the mill, then Chickamauga’s largest employer, would shut down.
-This effort was short lived.
+This effort was short-lived.
 After employing over 1,000 people in the mid-1970s, Crystal Springs Print Works eventually closed in 2013, and the mill was torn down in 2014.

 Charter Trail Members

 - Walker County Regional Heritage and Train Museum